 The Municipality of North Grenville began its reconciliation efforts in the summer of 2021 as a response to the Truth and Reconciliation Commission's Calls to Action.
-To guide this work, the Municipality engaged the services of an Indigenous advisory firm, First Peoples Group.
+To guide this work, the Municipality engaged the services of an Indigenous advisory firm, First Peoples Group (FPG).
+Once the municipal Indigenous Advisory Circle (IAC) was established, the group began crafting the Framework to align with their vision.